 - Offline Mode: Download your readings and kill the Wi-Fi.
 It stops your device from constantly "pinging" background servers and keeps you focused.

-- Off-Peak Tasks: If you have to do something heavy—like rendering a video or downloading a massive dataset—try to do it during off-peak hours when the energy grid is under less stress.
+- Off-Peak Tasks: If you have to do something heavy, such as rendering a video or downloading a massive dataset, try to do it during off-peak hours when the energy grid is under less stress.

 The Future of Eco-Conscious Education